-Methodology Research Design: This study used a descriptive study design.
-The population of the study consisted of women who gave live birth within the past year in Turkey.
-Since the study involved the whole country, the snowball sampling method was used to determine the sample size.
+Methodology Research Design: A descriptive study design was used.
+The population consisted of women who gave live birth within the past year in Turkey.
+Tthe snowball sampling method was used to determine the sample size.
 Turkey is according to 2022 statistics, there were 1,035,795 live births across the country, which included 605,413 in the western regions, 137,366 in the central region, and 293,016 in the eastern regions.
 Each region was considered as a stratum, and the number of samples by the regions was calculated according to the sample calculation with a known target population (Ntqp)/d2(N-1)+t2pq (t:1.96, d:0.05, p:0.5, q:0.5, N:1.035.795) (Esin, 2017).
 Accordingly, the sample size was determined to be a minimum of 385 people, 245 in the western regions, 52 in the central region, and 108 in the eastern regions.
 The study was completed with 1100 women, 500 in the western regions, 200 in the central region, and 400 in the eastern regions.

 Data Collection: Data were collected by the researchers using the "Personal Information Form", the "Cultural Practices Questionnaire" and the "Spirituality Scale".
 The data collection tools were prepared as Google Forms, and data were collected between 25 September and 25 November 2023 by sending them via WhatsApp mobile app to women who gave live birth within the past year.
 Data collection started by reaching one of the individuals to whom the research would be conducted, as stated in the snowball sampling method.
-At the end of the interview with this participant, other individuals suggested by that participant were reached, and after the interview with those individuals, other individuals recommended by them were reached (Esin, 2017).
+At the end of the interview with participants they suggested other mothers who were reached for voluntary interview (Esin, 2017).

-Data Collection Tools-Personal Information Form: The Personal Information Form consists of a total of ten questions including women's sociodemographic characteristics such as age, education level, income level, and obstetric characteristics such as number of pregnancies and number of abortions.
+Data Collection Tools-Personal Information Form: That consists of a total of ten questions including women's sociodemographic characteristics, age, education level, income level, and obstetric characteristics such as number of pregnancies and number of abortions.

 Cultural Practices Questionnaire: The Cultural Practices Questionnaire was developed by the researchers by reviewing the literature (Cakirer & Calbayram et al., 2019).
 In order to evaluate the suitability of the content of the survey form, opinions were taken from three faculty members from the Department of Obstetrics and Gynecology Nursing and the final form of the survey form was given in line with the suggestions.
-The form includes a total of 56 questions to determine the status of cultural practices: 13 questions for the pregnancy period, 13 questions for childbirth, 10 questions for the mother, and 20 questions for the baby in the postpartum period.
+The form includes a total of 56 questions to determine the status of cultural practices: 13 questions for the pregnancy period, 13 questions for childbirth, 10 questions for the mother, and 20 questions for the baby in the postpartum period

 The Spirituality Scale: The scale developed by Sirin (2018) is a five-point Likert scale that includes 27 items.
-The scale has seven subscales including spiritual coping, transcendence, spiritual experience, search for a sense of meaning, spiritual satisfaction, attachment, and connection with nature.
+The scale has seven sub-scales including spiritual coping, transcendence, spiritual experience, search for a sense of meaning, spiritual satisfaction, attachment, and connection with nature.
 High scores obtained from the spirituality scale indicate a high level of spirituality.
 Scores to be obtained from the scale range from 90 to 132.
 The total Cronbach's alpha value of the scale was found 0.90.
 In this study, Cronbach's alpha value was found 0.88.